devmanzur/asp-nuxt/README.md

 - Go to ClientApplication folder inside SimpleCart.Web and run npm install
 - Replace the SimleCartDb connection string with your own connection string for MSSQL database
 - Run the application

+## Running Application on docker
+- Go to the src directory and run `docker-compose up`
+- The application should be available on http://localhost:8000